"But I dont want to go among mad people," Alice remarked.

 - One episode of the would-be-a-cult-show-if-people-remembered-it series God, the Devil and Bob, Bob is arrested while painting over a billboard; at first the arresting officer ignores Bob's claim of "God told me to," but then the Devil starts an argument with Bob in the back of the squad car and gets Bob committed.
 One of the most touching moments on the show was when God came to visit Bob and all the other inmates could see him too: "The innocents of the world usually can."

-- Reporter Nellie Bly was known for, among many other things, spending time in hospitals including mental hospitals, to investigate the conditions there.
+- Reporter Nellie Bly is known for, among many other things, spending time in hospitals including mental hospitals, to investigate the conditions there.
+She notes the conditions in some are so horrific there nothing, save torture, would be more guaranteed to truly drive a person insane.
 The full report is here

 - Italian author Luciano De Crescenzo told this story in his autobiography: He and a team of other guys were working at the film The 32nd of December.
 The location they were filming at was the park of Rome's biggest mental institution.
 The director advised one worker named Panciera to burn some leaves to create smoke they needed for a visual effect.
 Panciera sat in a ditch to avoid showing up on camera.
 When they had finished the scene, they forgot about Panciera and left.
 Half an hour later, two wardens found him.
 Following dialogue ensued: